International School of the Gothenburg Region: The International Programme MYP & PYP

 The International programme begins from PYP 0 up to the diploma programme, also known as MYP 10.
 The PYP section (0-5) is located on the Guldheden campus, and the MYP programme (6-10) is located on the Götaberg campus.
 Originally the 6th grade was located in the Guldheden campus, but due to lack of space was relocated to the Götaberg campus.
 Priority is given to students from outside or who have lived outside Sweden.

-Minecraft Server

-The school Minecraft server was created by a student for members of ISGR and their friends/families.
-The ip is "isgrmc.org" and the server was playable on both Bedrock and Java editions of Minecraft.
-The Minecraft server was an SMP (survival multiplayer) and did not allow use of obscene language and bullying.
-As of September 2022 the server was closed due to the owner graduating.

-Lunch

-The food that the students get from the cafeteria (locally known as "bamba") comes from Hvitfeldtska Gymnasiet.
-MYP 8 and above students have the privilege to go off campus and often go out to buy food as the school is located close to the city.
-The food provided is usually pasta, fish, meat, rice, and sometimes hamburgers or burritos.
-There is always a vegetarian option.

-Exchange Programs

-Currently, the school has 3 ongoing exchange programs, 10th grade offers two opportunities for students taking Spanish or French, going to Spain and France respectively.
-While 7th graders taking Spanish also have the chance to go to Spain.

 School fees and government subsidy

 All of the school's stocks are owned by the Gothenburg Region Association of Local Authorities.
 Due to the increased costs and limited government subsidy from the school offering the international programme, the school has to charge school fees to all international students in the International Section (except for year 10 students).
 The cost for the 2022-2023 academic year is 40,470 SEK or approximately 4000 USD.
-The students who have remained at the school since 2009 only have to pay 5000 SEK a year.

 The student's municipality that they are registered as living in pays a subsidy for their student.
 The students of the school are often the offspring of people working for multi-national companies, most commonly Volvo, SKF, and AstraZeneca.